The Battle of the River Plate (film): Production

 The Battle of the River Plate had its genesis in an invitation to Michael Powell and Emeric Pressburger to attend a film festival in Argentina in 1954.
 They decided they could not afford to take the time from their schedules unless it was a working holiday, and used the trip to research the defeat of Admiral Graf Spee.
 They came across the "hook" for their story when one of the surviving British naval officers gave Pressburger a copy of Captain Patrick Dove's book I Was Graf Spee's Prisoner, published in 1940., which became the basis of the human story of the film.

+The film was made through the Archers company though financed by Rank.

-Principal photography began on 13 December 1955, the sixteenth anniversary of the battle.
+Principal photography began on 13 December 1955, the 16th anniversary of the battle.
 The HMS Ajax and River Plate Association reportedly sent a message to the producers: "Hope your shooting will be as successful as ours".
 Location shooting for the arrival and departure of Admiral Graf Spee took place at the port of Montevideo, using thousands of locals as extras.
 However, the scenes showing Admiral Graf Spee sailing from Montevideo were shot in the Grand Harbour at Valletta in Malta, and the launch taking McCall out to HMS Ajax was filmed in Mġarr harbour on Gozo, Malta's northern island.

 Two songs written by composer Brian Easdale were used in the film, "Dolores' Song" and "Rio de la Plata".
 Both were acted by April Olrich as "Dolores", with singing voice dubbed by Muriel Smith.